 Those boxes containing checks?
 Perfect for storing highlighters.

-Many Dollar Tree stores offer long narrow baskets, each capable of embracing a couple dozen writing instruments.
+Many Dollar Tree stores offer long narrow baskets, each capable of embracing a dozen or so writing instruments.
 Everything in DollarTree is either bundled (e.g. 3 for a buck), or a straight $1 bill.
 I grabbed these goodies at 3 for a buck a few years ago.
 Amazon also carries the same baskets, but at one heck of a mark-up: 6 for $9.
 I include a pic here so you’ll know precisely what to look for while prowling DollarTree aisles:

-If you want to relieve the monotony of seeing those boxes in the shelves, a 30-minute browsing session at your local Target will prove a worthy time expenditure.
+If you want to relieve the monotony of seeing those boxes in the shelves, a 20-minute browsing session at your local Target will prove a worthy time expenditure.
 The wide variety of baskets await a chance to compliment your decor.
 Take a tape measure with you, to ensure a desired basket will fit within the organizer.

 ✧︎︎︎ 6-Drawer Rolling Cart